 Anyone legally on a property, including delivery personnel, city inspectors, repairmen, and other guests, whether the owner of the property was home or not, can be the victim of dog bites.

-Military and police (K9 or canine) dogs are exempt from dog bite litigation, if they were serving their intending purpose and acting under the command of their carer.
+Military and police (K9 or canine) dogs are exempt from dog bite litigation, if they were serving their intended purpose and acting under the command of their carer.

 Dog owners who fail to control their dogs in public or social environments, and the dog causes injury via other means without biting the victim, can be sued under Missouri negligence laws.